LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 This is a good example of data that should never be exclusively in third-party hands.
 Nielsen make reports available to library services, but you would be hard-pressed to find regular users.
 In reality public libraries are acting as a data service for a commercial operation.

 The data is sold by Nielsen in the form of ad-hoc or subscription based access.
-It's likely not a lucrative, if even profitable, thing for Nielsen.
+It's likely not a lucrative (if even profitable) thing for Nielsen.
 Just a poor setup for public data.

 ## CIPFA Library profiles